-Attendance: Attendance is optional, the class will be streamed on Zoom and recorded.
+Attendance: Attendance is optional.
 However, you are responsible for all the material covered in class.

-Communication: The course will be using the discussion board Piazza piazza.com/northeastern/fall2022/cs7200 You are encouraged to ask and answer questions on the discussion board.
+Communication: The course will be using the discussion board Piazza piazza.com/northeastern/fall2023/cs7200 You are encouraged to ask and answer questions on the discussion board.
 All important announcements will be made through Piazza.
 Once the course begins, course-related email inquiries will be left unanswered.